Speaker Bios

 Invisible Struggles: Problem Gambling and Accessibility Gaps for Deaf & Hard of Hearing Individuals

-Speaker: Kevin Poore
+Speaker: Keven Poore

 Speaker Bio